YottaDB/YDBDoc/ProgGuide/utility.rst

 %RSE: Searches for every occurrence of a text string in a routine or a list of routines.

-%RSEL: Selects M routines and places their directories and names in a local array.
+%RSEL: Selects M routines and places their directories and shared libraries and names in a local array.

 .. _fl-util: